Artifact detection and localization in single-channel mobile EEG for sleep research using deep learning and attention mechanisms: Methods and Materials

-The performances were evaluated and compared using the area under the receiver operating characteristic (ROC) curve (AUC) metric.
-Additionally, we reported sensitivity ($se$) and specificity ($sp$) for the best operating point on the ROC curve, such as
+The performance was evaluated and compared using the area under the receiver operating characteristic (ROC) curve (AUC) metric.
+Additionally, we reported sensitivity ($se$) and specificity ($sp$) for the best threshold on the ROC curve, such as

 and